gloaming2dawn/LLVMTuner/readme.md

 make
 ```

-### 3. 下载FlameGraph
+### 3. Download FlameGraph
 ```
 git clone https://github.com/brendangregg/FlameGraph.git
 ```

-## 功能详细说明：如何对一个新程序进行调优
+## Detailed Usage: How to Tune a New Program
-### 1. 自动获取热点文件
+### 1. Automatically Detect Hot Files
-首先我们考虑真实程序往往有较多源文件，我们需要自动识别热点文件的功能。注意为自动获取热点文件，用户需在目标平台具有root权限（因为perf收集profile数据需要root权限），并提前设置无需输入密码即可使用sudo。可在目标平台通过"sudo visudo"来编辑 sudoers 文件，在文件末尾添加
+Real-world programs usually contain many source files.
+LLVMTuner can automatically detect hot files.
+Note: This requires root privileges on the target platform (perf requires root).
+You must also configure passwordless sudo via:
+> sudo visudo

+Add the following to the end of the file (username should be replaced by your real username):
-> username ALL=(ALL) NOPASSWD: ALL #修改username为对应用户名
+> username ALL=(ALL) NOPASSWD: ALL

+Example:
 ```python
 import llvmtuner
 from llvmtuner.utils import gen_hotfiles